| | |

 I used gel food coloring to add a yellow tint to half of my creme egg filling, to resemble the filling in a Cadbury egg.
 If preferred, you could skip the yellow and just fill your brownie cups with the white filling.
 Also, after filling I noticed that the ‘yolk’ part of a Cadbury egg is actually a bit more orange than yellow, so choose your food coloring accordingly!

 To make these ultra chocolate-y, try adding chocolate frosting to the top of each brownie cup.
-(The recipe from my Chocolate Frosted Creme Egg Brownies will work well!)
-You could also top with chocolate buttercream, or serve these with a scoop of vanilla ice cream and a drizzle of hot fudge or chocolate syrup.
+(The recipe from my Chocolate Frosted Creme Egg Brownies will work nicely.)
+You can also top your brownie cups with chocolate buttercream, or serve these with a scoop of vanilla ice cream and a drizzle of hot fudge or chocolate syrup.

 Other Easter recipes you might enjoy: